-NHL moneyline explained
+NHL over/under explained

 The Stanley Cup is one of the most iconic prizes in sport.
 The winner is decided by a thrilling best of seven championship series at the end of the NHL playoffs.
-Below we tell you everything you need to know about the NHL Stanley Cup playoffs.
+Below we tell you everything you need to know about the NHL Stanley Cup playoffs

 The NHL is made up four divisions: the Atlantic, Metropolitan, Central and Pacific.
 The Central and Pacific divisions make up the Western Conference, while the Atlantic and Metropolitan both fall into the Eastern Conference.
 Each year, eight teams each from both conferences make the Stanley Cup playoffs.
 These 16 teams playoff in an elimination tournament with each round taking place over a best-of-seven series.
 The top three sides from each division during the regular season make it into the playoffs.